The AT&T Issue Brief Library

 AT&T products and services can also help others manage their water use.
 Our company provides connectivity for monitoring systems so that users can monitor their water use remotely and in real time.

-- We work with HydroPoint, a provider of smart water management solutions, to help customers remotely monitor and manage their irrigation systems.
-This collaboration ultimately saves 15 billion gallons of water in a single year.
+For example, we worked with HydroPoint, a provider of smart water management solutions, to help their customers remotely monitor and manage their irrigation systems and ultimately save 15 billion gallons of water in a single year.
+Our M2M solution communicates in real time with thousands of HydroPoint end points over our wireless network and sends the data securely to the cloud to analyze climate and determine water needs.
 Click here to watch a video about AT&T and Hydropoint.

-- AT&T teamed up with Mueller Water Co. and IBM in the National Institute of Standards and Technology’s (NIST) Global Smart Cities Challenge to demonstrate how cellular-based technology can eliminate unnecessary water loss.
-Our team places sensors in water distribution infrastructure to collect data about pressure, temperature and leak detection.
-That data is then wirelessly transmitted to a smart dashboard that is monitored by a utility.
+AT&T has also teamed up with Mueller Water Co. and IBM in the National Institute of Standards and Technology’s (NIST) Global Smart Cities Challenge, where we will be deploying cellular based technology to demonstrate solutions that can be used to reduce and eliminate unnecessary water loss.
+Our team aims to place sensors in water distribution infrastructure to collect data about pressure, temperature and leak detection, then wirelessly transmit that data to a smart dashboard that is monitored by a utility.
+By investing in these solutions, utilities can proactively monitor water pressure while locating and resolving leaks.
 These technologies ensure security for our water distribution infrastructure while reducing unnecessary waste of this critical resource.

-- In 2012, we engaged the Environmental Defense Fund (EDF) to develop a set of tools and goals around cooling-related water efficiency.
+We’ve collaborated around water management solutions since 2012 when we engaged Environmental Defense Fund (EDF) to develop a set of tools and goals around cooling-related water efficiency.
 The result of our work was a Water Management Application, or WaterMAPP, a toolkit of resources that can be used to manage water and identify opportunities for increased efficiency.

 Working with Suppliers

-Although we are not experiencing significant direct water risks from our supply chain, water is critical to our suppliers’ operations, and any impact they experience due to water risk may affect our future business operations.
-That is why our Supplier Sustainability Assessment includes an analysis of our suppliers’ water use policies.
-The assessment was sent to approximately 500 suppliers representing about 80% of our total annual spend.
-In 2016, we found that more than 200 suppliers have a water use policy, an increase from 130 in 2015.
-And more than 220 suppliers are tracking their water use, an increase from 150 in 2015.
-Additionally, more than 140 of our suppliers have water reduction goals, an increase from 100 in 2015.
+Although we are not experiencing significant direct water risks from our supply chain, water is critical to our suppliers’ operations, and any impact they experience due to water risk, may affect our future business operations.
+This is why we conduct an annual supply chain sustainability survey that includes an assessment of water use by our suppliers.
+The survey is sent to top suppliers – approximately 500 suppliers representing about 80% of our total annual spend.
+In 2015, we found that more than 130 suppliers have a water use policy, and more than 150 suppliers are tracking their water use.
+Additionally, more than 100 of our suppliers have water reduction goals.
+We continue to assess our supply chain water use and progress annually.

 For more information on all our efforts with suppliers, please see Engaging Our Supply Chain.